Marcussena/DisasterResponseUdacity/README.md

     `python run.py`

 3. Go to http://0.0.0.0:3001/
+4. The 'visuals' folder contains the visualizations on the web app

 ### Code files and description
 1. ETL pipeline preparation.ipynb: Jupyter notebook containing the workflow for extract the data from csv file, merge and clean (transform) the data and export the resulting data into a Sqlite database (load)